nriedman/microns/README.md

 The function to do so is called plot_mst_3d().
 It takes 1 positional argument (G, an mst graph) and returns the paths for that graph.
 Along the way, it plots the graph in 3D, highlighting paths of synapses in color.
 I included it in case you want to visualize any of the minimum spanning trees you create.

+plot_msts.py also includes the functions to get the paths from a given minimum spanning tree.
+I added functionality to ignore burst sequences, as well as an option to directly return sequences of cell_ids instead of paths of synapse ids.
+If you get sequences from a tree and would like to conver them into an easily readible format, I also uploaded the dictionaries I use that map pre-cell ids to single unicode characters and back again, as well as from the single unicode characters to a unique 3-character codon that is guaranteed to be legible.

+pre-cell id to char: pt_root_id_to_char.pkl char to pre-cell id: char_to_pt_root_id.pkl char to codon: char_to_codon.pkl

 Let me know if you have any questions!